Aphantasia Test: How To Know If You Have Aphantasia

 Do I Have Aphantasia: My Experiences

-Okay, let’s take an Aphantasia test.
+Okay, let’s take a real Aphantasia test.

 Can you imagine things in your head and how clear is it for you?
 If not, you might have Aphantasia.